TrueFiEng/Waffle/docs/source/configuration.rst

 ^^^^^^^^^^^^^^^

 You can specify a custom path to the directory containing your smart contracts.
-Waffle uses :code:`./contracts` as the default value for :code:`./sourceDirectory`.
+Waffle uses :code:`./contracts` as the default value for :code:`sourceDirectory`.
 The path you provide will be resolved relative to the current working directory.

 Example: